adaltas/node-csv/README.md

 ## Documentation

-The full documentation for the current versionis available [here][new_doc] while the previous documentation is still available [here][old_doc].
+The full documentation for the current version is available [here][new_doc] while the previous documentation is still available [here][old_doc].

 ## Usage